scaleoutsean/awesome-solidfire/README.md

 - A how-to article for Filebeat/Logstash as well as SolidFire API-based queries can be found [here](https://scaleoutsean.github.io/2021/10/18/solidfire-syslog-filebeat-logstash-elk-stack.html)
 - Elasticsearch 8 examples with SolidFire using Trident Docker Volume Plugin, Trident CSI, and Cinder CSI can be found [here](https://scaleoutsean.github.io/2022/03/06/elastic-elk-stack-on-netapp.html)

-#### Grafana/Graphite - HCICollector
+#### Grafana/Graphite - SolidFire Collector

-- [HCICollector](https://github.com/scaleoutsean/hcicollector/) is a permissively-licensed monitoring and alerting for SolidFire and NetApp HCI systems.
+- [SolidFire Collector](https://github.com/scaleoutsean/sfc/) is a permissively-licensed monitoring and alerting for SolidFire and NetApp HCI systems.
 It gathers SolidFire and vSphere 6.x metrics, stores them in Graphite and lets you visualize them in Grafana
-- Recommended for NetApp HCI with VMware
+  - Formerly HCICollector

 #### Grafana/Prometheus - solidfire-exporter

 - [SolidFire Exporter](https://github.com/mjavier2k/solidfire-exporter/) fetches and serves SolidFire metrics in the Prometheus format
-  - Recommended for stand-alone SolidFire and Kubernetes
+  - Recommended for SolidFire and Kubernetes

 #### Telegraf